mikkotikkanen/express-nocaptcha/README.md

 ### req.validnocaptcha

-If captcha is valid, for subsequent middlewares, `req.validnocaptcha` is set to true
+If captcha is valid, for subsequent middlewares, `req.validnocaptcha` is set to true.

 ```js
 app.post(function(req, res, next) {